roastedroot/quickjs4j/Notes.md

 - verify how to use JavaScript libraries - also TS - DONE (cowsay and zod)
 - make it possible to cache compiled JavaScript - DONE
 - write an executor that can cache already compiled scripts - DONE
-- wrap things up with an annotation processor - STARTED
+- wrap things up with an annotation processor - STARTED (note write it manually first)